madzera/happytree/CONTRIBUTING.md

 ### Requirements

-Because it acts on a specific layer of the architecture of a **Java Project**, the HappyTree API has a very limited list of requirements, so in addition to being easy to use, the HappyTree API also has an easy installation.
+Because it acts on a specific layer of the architecture of a **Java Project**, the HappyTree API has a very limited list of requirements, so, in addition to being easy to use, the HappyTree API almost has not requirements.

-Both to make use of, as well as to contribute, the requirements are:
+To use the HappyTree API as project dependency, you just need of **Java 8**.

+To contribute for the HappyTree API, the requirements are:

 * **Java 8**;
 * **Maven 3.6.x**;